La Guarimba International Film Festival: Eleventh edition

-The eleventh edition took place from 7 to 12 of August, 2023 at Il Terrinito.
+The eleventh edition took place 7–12 August 2023 at Il Terrenito.
 La Grotta Park, which hosted the previous edition, was closed at the beginning of the year due to unsafe conditions.

 This edition received the same rewards as the previous years.
 Among the 1,246 short films received, 159 films from 45 countries were screened.

-There were 5 categories shown in 2023: Fiction, Animation, Documentary, Videoclip, and Insomnia – Experimental Films.
+There were 5 categories shown in 2023: fiction, animation, documentary, music video, and insomnia (experimental films).
 Like every year, La Grotta dei Piccoli also presented a selection of a hundred short films for children and young people.

-During this edition, some special programs were also presented: the short documentary film UNHCR: Rebuilding Ukraine, which showed the humanitarian aid process in Ukraine, the program Stories from Iran during which one of three films from independent filmmakers (included two women) were screened, and the special program titled Feminist Porn.
+During this edition, some programs were also presented: the short documentary film UNHCR: Rebuilding Ukraine, which showed the humanitarian aid process in Ukraine; the program Stories from Iran during which one of three films from independent filmmakers (including two women) was screened; and the special program titled Feminist Porn.

 Twelfth edition

-The twelfth edition took place from 7 to 12 of August, 2024, at Il Terrinito.
+The twelfth edition took place 7–12 August 2024, at Il Terrenito.

-This edition received the same rewards as the previous years.
-Among the 1,044 short films received, 158 films from 52 countries were screened in six categories: Fiction, Animation, Documentary, Videoclip, and Insomnia – Experimental Films and Dance.
+This edition received the same awards as the previous years.
+Among the 1,044 short films received, 158 films from 52 countries were screened in five categories: fiction, animation, documentary, music video, and insomnia (experimental films).
 Like every year, La Grotta dei Piccoli also presented a selection of a hundred short films for children and young people.

 Thirteenth edition

-The thirteenth edition took place from 7 to 12 of August, 2025 at Il Terrinito.
+The thirteenth edition took place 7–12 August 2025, at Il Terrenito.

-This edition received the same rewards as the previous years.
+This edition received the same awards as the previous years.
 Among the 1,290 short films received, 193 films from 67 countries were screened.

-There were 6 categories shown in 2025: Fiction, Animation, Documentary, Video clip, and Insomnia – Experimental Films and Dance.
+There were 6 categories shown in 2025: fiction, animation, documentary, music video, insomnia (experimental films), and dance.
 Like every year, La Grotta dei Piccoli also presented a selection of a hundred short films for children and young people.

 During this edition, some special programs were also presented: "Serato Animato", an Italian animators' collective curated a program of 15 animated shorts for the final night of the festival.
 At Grotta dei Piccoli, a program called "Sunday Cinema / Films of Resistance" was screened on the final evening of the festival.
 This is a collection of short animated films by Haneen Koraz, Nour A-Jawad, and Shorook Darwish.
 The films were created in collaboration with displaced children in Gaza.